 Writing this I realize I keep saying "my kids."
 These are not my kids, they are precious sons of a Heavenly Father who has let them come to my home for a little while.
 They are children of God.
 They just happen to be in my care for a while.

 I need to stop looking for the world to give them trophies and accolades because those will all go away.

 I need to look for Him to give me guidance as to how to raise them.

 I need to see them as He does.
 Just as importantly, they need to see themselves as He does.

 I need to stop seeing them as potential Facebook fodder and more as precious gifts, gifts that will mature and move away.

 I need to help them realize who they are and that no college acceptance or rejection, last place trophy or concert defines who they really are in my eyes or His.

-I need to realize that in the scholastic realm, sports realm, I can do it all realm, our kiddos may not be participants, but ultimately those realms don't matter.
+I need to realize that in the scholastic realm, sports realm, I can do it all realm, our kiddos may not be participants.
+Ultimately those realms don't matter.
 They may seem important for a while, and they can teach important things.
 But in the wholeness of life, they are dust collectors, and pride enhancers.
-I don't need any more dust collectors, and I'm already struggling with my pride, I don't need any more to get over, thank you very much.
+I don't need any more dust collectors.
+I'm already struggling with my pride, I don't need any more to get over, thank you very much.

 So I guess I am a realm squasher.
 Pretty sure I might put that on my next resume.
 It's actually starting to sound catchy to me.